Call for New Researcher Posters

 The Society welcomes sole-authored posters from graduate students at an early stage of pursuing their PhD; collaborative work is not eligible.
 Graduate students who have presented a poster will be eligible to apply to present a paper in the New Researcher session in a subsequent year, but may present a poster session only once during their graduate career.

 The poster session will be held during tea/coffee breaks, for the duration of the conference, and will be located adjacent to the publisher exhibition.
 It offers students an excellent opportunity to showcase and gain feedback on early-stage work in a supportive environment.
-Those wishing to be considered for inclusion in the programme must submit an application, by 24 November 2017 (deadline extended), using the online form, to Maureen Galbraith.
+Those wishing to be considered for inclusion in the programme must submit an application, by 19 November 2018, using the online form.

 This should provide:

 - A supporting statement from the supervisor must be emailed separately.

 A prize of £100 will be awarded for the best poster.